 The first lens we’ll look at is the Nikkor 200-500mm lens.
 The TC used was the Nikon AF-S FX TC-14E III.
 To try this combo out I went to a local bird sanctuary.
 The wind was blowing, and lens was catching the wind making it difficult to hold the camera still.
 I used a monopod to try and brace the camera for these photos.
 The combination of the lens and TC was able to produce sharp images.
 Figure 1 below shows an image taken with this combination.

 But here’s a problem.
 When I put the TC on the lens, I lost 3D Focus Tracking.
-Here’s a photo taken at 200mm with no TC at all.
-Without 3D Focus Tracking, this would have become very difficult to get in focus.
+Below is a photo taken at 200mm with no TC attached and that allowed me to use the 3D Focus Tracking.
+Without the 3D Focus Tracking, it would've become much harder to get the pelicans in focus.

 Additionally, cropped down, this image is still very sharp.

 With this lens, I used the Sigma TC-1401 1.4x teleconverter, making the effective focal range of the combo 216 - 850 mm.
 This combination caused autofocus to not work at all.
 Additionally, this is a very heavy combination (over 4.25 pounds) and trying to focus the lens manually while holding the camera steady proved to be very daunting.